Alejogb1/job-board/blog-data/block-join-solr-lucene-explanation.md

 id: "block-join-solr-lucene-explanation"
 ---

-Okay so you're asking about block join in Solr and Lucene eh I get it I've been there done that bought the t-shirt and probably even spilled coffee on it
+ so you're asking about block join in Solr and Lucene eh I get it I've been there done that bought the t-shirt and probably even spilled coffee on it

 Let me break this down for you from a perspective of someone who's actually wrestled with this beast not just read the documentation although you should totally do that too I'm not your mom